Bloc/meteor-chat-checkpoints/02-up-and-running.md

 A couple of things to note: we're using the ever-useful (and [recently retired](http://yahooeng.tumblr.com/post/96098168666/important-announcement-regarding-yui)) [YUI Reset Styles](http://yuilibrary.com/yui/docs/cssreset/) to clear any pre-packaged browser styling.
 We'll also be using the open-source [ionicons](http://ionicons.com/) icon library to add a little visual flavor to our app.
 Finally, we'll be including the [Open Sans Typeface](https://www.google.com/fonts/specimen/Open+Sans) to give us a slick sans-serif font.

-For styling, we'll want to create a separate `stylesheets` directory in `client`, and within that directory, let's create `styles.css`.
+For styling, we'll want to create a separate `stylesheets` directory in `client`, and within that directory, we'll create `styles.css`.

 ```bash(Terminal)
 $ mkdir client/stylesheets
 $ touch client/stylesheets/styles.css
 ```

-Then let's add our first style properties to our new `styles.css`.
+Next, let's add our first style properties to our new `styles.css`.

 ```css(client/stylesheets/styles.css)
 .sidebar {
   width: 20%;